tsduck/tsduck/src/libtsduck/dtv/dsmcc/README.md

-This directory holds the DSM-CC (Digital Storage Media Command and Control) data structures that aren't tables or descriptors, together with the carousel-extraction engine used by the `dsmcc` TSP plugin.
+This directory holds the DSM-CC (Digital Storage Media Command and Control) data structures that aren't tables or descriptors, together with the carousel-extraction engine shared by the `dsmcc` TSP plugin and the `tsdsmcc` standalone command.
 The wire format is defined by MPEG in ISO/IEC 13818-6; DVB adds extensions in ETSI EN 301 192, and ATSC adds more in A/90.

 ## What lives where